Last updated on January 30, 2026

 Sulfurous Springs

 Rakdos’ pain land is an interesting one because this is usually an aggressive color pair.
-Sulfurous Springs should be a good budget dual land, but it’s more expensive than the enemy ones since it’s not reprinted a lot.
+Sulfurous Springs should be a good budget dual land, but it’s more expensive than the enemy ones since the ally-colored pain lands weren't reprinted much until recently.

 Smoldering Marsh